 - After completing the BSN degree, graduates are eligible to take the National Council Licensure Examination (NCLEX) and after passing it, the student becomes a Registered Nurse (RN).

-To be considered for admission, transcripts of your high school and college courses, Grade Point Average (GPA), veteran status (if applicable), Native American tribal enrollment (if applicable), and qualifying results of a pre-admission exam are required and will be examined by the committee.
-In order to be considered for admission to this new BSN program, prospective students will need to earn a minimum score of 102 on the National League for Nursing pre-admission exam called the PAX.
+To be considered for admission, transcripts of your high school and college courses, Grade Point Average (GPA), veteran status (if applicable), Native American tribal enrollment (if applicable), and qualifying results of a pre-admission exam are required and will be examined by the admissions committee.
+In order to be considered for admission to this new BSN program, prospective students will need to earn a minimum score of 102 out of 200 questions on the National League for Nursing pre-admission exam called the PAX.

 Save the Date!
-The official NLN PAX three-hour exam will be proctored ($20 fee) on the SKC campus.
-Choose either Friday, February 7, OR Saturday, February 8, 2020.
+The official NLN PAX three-hour exam will be held on both Friday, February 5th and Saturday, February 6th, 2021 [choose one ] on the SKC campus.

 (1) Salish Kootenai College Admission Application